-Millennium is now ready to embark on a new cycle of growth with profitability, requiring complementary capabilities to cope with the evolving context and the need to secure a fully sustainable position.
-These include leading digital, mobile, and analytics capabilities (preparing the organisation to be competitive in the new age) and integration in value chains and ecosystems (embedding into its customers' needs and reach), complemented by a robust balance sheet and rigorous capital allocation and shaped by strong governance (continuing its effort to derisk the portfolio and reinforcing focus on value-added business).
+The Bank is now ready to embark on a new cycle of growth with profitability, requiring complementary capabilities to cope with the evolving context and the need to secure a fully sustainable position.
+These include leading digital, mobile, and analytics capabilities (preparing the organisation to be competitive in the new age) and integration in value chains and ecosystems (embedding into its customers' needs and reach), complemented by a robust balance sheet and rigorous capital allocation and shaped by strong governance (continuing its effort to de-risk the portfolio and reinforcing focus on value-added business).

-Against this backdrop, Millennium has defined five overarching priorities for the future:
+Against this backdrop, the Bank has defined five overarching priorities for the future: